Pakistan's Imran Khan visits Kashmir, vows to stand by 'victims of Indian oppression' | DW | 14.08.2019

 "I assure my Kashmiri brothers that we stand with them," he said.

-Khan's visit comes a day after Islamabad called for an urgent meeting of the UN Security Council to discuss the issue.
+Khan's visit comes a day after Islamabad called for an urgent meeting of the UN Security Council to discuss India's "llegal actions."

 India, Pakistan, and China all control parts of Kashmir, which is mostly populated by Muslims.
 Diplomatic ties between New Delhi and Islamabad soured when the Indian government revoked the special status for the state of Jammu and Kashmir.
 The move, which has been pushed by Hindu nationalists, strips the disputed state of rights to make its own laws and allows non-residents to buy property.